HFilowiat/OpenTG/README.md

 You **can** reference the project as being *“based on OpenTG”* — but **not** under the original game’s title.

-## 🧑‍💻 Developer Note
+## 🧑‍💻 Fork maintainer note

-This repository is provided to keep the spirit of the original game alive through community-driven creativity.
-While active development has stopped for now, the project may resume in the future, so please respect the brand guidelines and keep your forks clearly distinct.
+This fork is part of my effort to experiment and explore making apps with Linux desktop support.
+It is **not** affiliated with the original development team or the maintainers of OpenTG.

 ## 📜 License

 All code and assets in this project are released under the MIT License (see the [`LICENSE`](LICENSE) file for details).
-You are free to use, modify, and distribute the project, provided you comply with the license terms and respect the brand usage policy above.
+You are free to use, modify, and distribute this fork, provided you:
+   - Follow the MIT license terms
+   - Follow the upstream project's brand-usage restrictions.